72J72J/MatCS/README.md

 ### data/ folder contains necessary data for train the model.

-### scripts/ folder contains necessary code for train the model.
+### scripts/ folder contains necessary code for train the model and predicting the relationships between NMR spectral images and target compounds' structure.

 process_data.py: Code for processing data.

+train.py: Train our MatCS Model.

 predict.py: Code for predicting the relationships between NMR spectral images and target compounds' structure.

-train.py: Train our MatCS Model.

-GATencoderattention.py: Code for model definition.
+encoder.py, GATencoder.py, GATencoderattention.py: Code for model definition.

 utils.py: Code for metric calculations and some data preparation.

+train_tokenizer.py: Code for training your tokenizers.

 ## Data Generation